kidlj/awei/_code/goroutine.md

         go func() { ChA <- 0 }()

-        for a := range chA { // cosumes one
+        for a := range chA { // consumes one
             fmt.Println("A:", a)
             for i := 0; i < 10; i++ { // produces many
                 go func(i int) {